IBM Cloud Docs

 This tutorial may incur costs.
 Use the Cost Estimator to generate a cost estimate based on your projected usage.

-This tutorial is to demonstrate the basic steps to operationalize an IBM Cloud® for VMware as a Service single-tenant or multitenant virtual data center (VDC) after initial instance provisioning.
-This tutorial should take about 20-30 minutes to complete and assumes that a VMware as a Service instance and a VDC have already been provisioned.
+This tutorial is to demonstrate the basic steps to operationalize an IBM Cloud® for VMware Cloud Foundation as a Service single-tenant or multitenant virtual data center (VDC) after initial instance provisioning.
+This tutorial should take about 20-30 minutes to complete and assumes that a VMware Cloud Foundation as a Service instance and a VDC have already been provisioned.
 This tutorial uses an example Terraform template, which can be customized and modified for your use case, if needed.

 Objectives